JosephArnold/JosephArnold.github.io/_posts/2025-04-09-ProblemBackpropagation.md

 So, typically, a Jacobian matrix has a very large number of columns compared to that of rows.
 It makes more sense to use a algorithm that computes the Jacobian, a row for each iteration than a column for an iteration.
 The fact that backpropogation computes a row of the Jacobian matrix in each iteration makes it a much more computationally efficient algorithm for the computation of the Jacobian matrix in a typical neural network.
-**Inputs in batches**
-Consider a fully connected neural network that classifies images into one of the 10 classes.
-A classic example of such a dataset is the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) handwritten digit database.
-Each image is of size 28*28 and each pixel represents either a 1 or 0 (Binary image).The size of each image is hence 28*28=784.
-The dataset consists of a total 60,000 images.
-A fully connected layer will have 784 nodes in the input layer and 10 output nodes or neurons in the output layer.
-Typically, each layer in the neural netowrk is represented by a weight matrix.
-It is the values of these matrices that we want to determine at the end of the training processes.
-The dimension of the weight matrix for each layer is of size m*n where m is the number of nodes or neurons in the layer and n is the number of nodes in the previous layer.
-Let us assume that the second layer has 128 neurons.
-The size of the weight matrix is then 128*784.
-Now usually, for performance reasons, one does not train a network using thousands of images, image by image.
-That leads to  a severe under utilization of the computing hardware.
-So, the input dataset is fed into the network in terms of batches.
-Let us assume that each batch is of size 64.
-In this case, the input to the network is actually a matrix of 64*784.
-In order to account for different batch sizes, most deep network framweworks create a input layer of size (batch size * size of input).
-Now in each layer, we have the input multiplied with weight matrix of the layer. z = x * Transpose(W) + b.
-Size of x is 64*784.
-Transpose(W) is of size 784*128.
-Hence the output of the second layer is of size 64*128.